 Short Sale Your Florida Home to a Cash Buyer

 Your mortgage balance is higher than your home's market value.
-A traditional sale would require you to bring cash to the closing table.
-A short sale is the alternative: your lender agrees to accept less than what you owe so you can sell.
-We've been buying homes this way since 2014, and we handle the entire lender negotiation ourselves.
-You don't pay closing costs, and we work to get the deficiency waived in writing before you sign anything.
+A traditional sale may require you to bring cash to the closing table.
+A short sale is one possible alternative: your lender reviews a buyer's offer and decides whether to release the lien for less than the full payoff.
+We can make a written as-is offer, help organize the lender package, and flag the deficiency language before you sign.

 Get My Cash Offer